BlockchainCommons/bc-envelope-cli-rust/docs/Overview.md

 Error: could not verify a signature
 ```

 Note that like encryption, signing uses randomness.
-So even if you sign the same envelope twice with the same private key, the two resulting envelopes will not be the same although both signatures will verify against the same public key.
+So even if you sign the same envelope twice with the same signer, the two resulting envelopes will not be the same although both signatures will verify against the same verifier.

 ## SSKR